orcwg/cra-hub/faq/manufacturers/both-manufacturer-and-steward.md

 A _manufacturer_ of commercial open source software can even be the _open-source software steward_ of the community edition of the same project that it commercializes.
 In such a case, it has _manufacturer_ obligations to its customers and _steward_ obligations to the users of its community edition.

-> [!CAUTION]
-> Pending confirmation through European Commission Guidance that _manufacturers_ of commercial open source software can be the _open-source software steward_ of the community edition of the same open source project.